Estimated reading time: 4 minutes

-The fonts you use on your business cards have two main jobs, to attract attention and to be easy to read.
+With thousands of font styles to choose from, selecting the typographic style that will define your businesspresents a daunting challenge.
+The fonts you use on your business card have two main jobs -they should attract attention and be easy to read.

-So, with that in mind, read on to find out more about types of fonts, how to combine different styles and what size you should make the text on your business cards.
+Here, we’ll dive into the importance of typography in design, as well as uncover the best fonts for business cards.
+Read on to find out more about types of fonts, how to combine different styles and what size you should make the text on your business cards.

 What is a sans-serif font?

-In typography, a sans-serif letterform doesn’t have the decorative lines called ‘serifs’ at the end of the strokes.
-Sans-serif fonts also tend to have less line width variation than serif fonts (more on those in a sec).
-On printed products, sans serifs work best for business names, headings or call-outs as they’re easy to read at a glance.
-They’re also a good choice if you want to convey simplicity, modernity or minimalism.
+In typography, a sans-serif font doesn’t have the decorative lines, or ‘serifs,’ at the end of each stroke.
+Sans-serif fonts also tend to have less line width variation than serif fonts (more on that later).
+On printed products, sans-serifs work best for business names or headings since they’re easy to read at a glance.
+Sans-serifs are usually the best kind of modern font for business cards, since they convey simplicity and minimalism.

-Sans-serif fonts are often used for digital display texts.
-On lower-resolution displays, fine details like serifs can disappear or appear too large depending on the font.
-So, consider this as you align your online and offline presence.
+Sans-serif fonts are also used for digital display text.
+On lower-resolution displays, fine details like serifs can disappear or appear too large.
+So, keep sans-serif fonts in mind as you align your online and offline presence.

-And just in case you were wondering, the term comes from the French word ‘sans’, meaning ‘without’ while ‘serif’ is thought to come from the Dutch word ‘schreef’ meaning ‘line’ or pen-stroke.
+VISTAPRINT TIPIf you were wondering, the term ‘sans-serif’ comes from the French word ‘sans,’ meaning ‘without,’ while ‘serif’ is believed to have Dutch origin -‘schreef’ means ‘line.’

 What is a serif font?

-Bear in mind that if you want to add a spot gloss to a serif font on your business card, it’s only advisable to add this to a large text field like your company name.
+If you want to add embossed gloss to a serif font on your business card, only do it on the largest text field -like the name of your small business.

 Where to use script fonts

-Script fonts are typefaces that convey a human touch, like flowing cursive strokes and joined-up, handwritten-style calligraphy.
-Script fonts work great for invitations, greeting cards, headlines or very short, expressive texts with a personal message.
-Classic, flowing scripts achieve an elegant look, while rounded forms create a sense of fun.
-They can be effective for catching attention, but take care to ensure legibility, especially if you plan to use a script font for your signage.
-Don’t use script fonts for long sections of text as they’re difficult to read in smaller font sizes.
-Instead, opt for a serif or sans-serif letterform for the longer sections of text on your marketing materials.
+Script fonts are typefaces that convey a human touch, like flowing cursive strokes and handwritten-style calligraphy.
+Script fonts work great for invitations, greeting cards, headlines or one-off personal messages.
+Classic, flowing scripts usually achieve an elegant look, while rounder ones create a sense of fun.

 How to combine fonts on your business card

-- Try pairing a script or serif font with a sans-serif
+- Pair a script or serif font with a sans-serif.

-- Use no more than three font sizes on your business card.
-Two is ideal.
+- Don’t use more than three font sizes on your business card.
+(Two is ideal!)

-Create contrast between text and background on your design.
-You want every text field to stand out.
-If in doubt, black or dark grey text on a white or yellow background always stands out.
+- Create contrast between text and background on your design…you want every text field to stand out.

-In typography, point size (pt) is the standard unit of measurement used for measuring letters in a design.
-For the prominent business card text fields like your company or full name, the font size can be anything between 10pt-16pt depending on how much space you have available.
-These sizes should show a differentiation between the primary text fields (most prominent) and the secondary ones (less prominent).
+In typography, point size (pt) is the standard unit of measurement when measuring letters in a design.
+Prominent business card text fields, like your company name or full name, should be between 10pt-16pt, depending on how much space you have available.